-Vaginal birth after c-section (VBAC) is possible – three quarters of women who opt for one are successful.
-Just because your first baby was born by caesarean, that doesn’t mean you must automatically have a caesarean for your next baby.
+Vaginal birth after c-section (VBAC) is possible – three-quarters of women who opt for one are successful.
+Just because your first baby was born by cesarean, that doesn’t mean you must automatically have a cesarean for your next baby.

-A c-section is a major surgery, and carries risks for both mother and baby.
+A c-section is major surgery and carries risks for both mother and baby.
 In some circumstances, it is the best way to ensure the safety of both mother and baby.

 If you are able to have a vaginal birth, however, you will reduce your recovery time, and avoid some of the risks associated with a c-section birth.
 Speak to your healthcare provider for advice about your situation, and to find out whether VBAC is an option for you.

 If you’re interested in a VBAC, see BellyBelly’s articles: